 It was only a few occasions in the 2000s.

-None of this proves that he's a member of anything, and in fact, he's been very publicly opposed to many positions that Alex would describe as globalist, such as strongly arguing against the idea of England getting mixed up in the Europe.
+And in fact, he's been very publicly opposed to many positions that Alex would describe as globalist, such as strongly arguing against the idea of England getting mixed up in the Euro, which is something that Alex would say all globalists are for.

-Yes, you could describe them as people who are interested in global cooperation and integration.
+You could describe them as people who are interested in global cooperation and integration.

-So it's not like a dirty word that is like, oh no, I would shy away from this.
+So it's not like a dirty word that is like, oh, no, I would shy away from this.

 Right, but if you're always trending towards progress or always looking towards international cooperation and helping each other instead of wars for no reason and that sort of shit, you'll always be working towards a new confluence of events.